Story

 February/March 1992 | Volume 43, Issue 1

 The United States and Russia never fought a war.
-Twice in the twentieth century they were allies.
-Their governments and the structure of their societies have been very ,different, yet there are similarities in the character of the two countries.
+Twice in the twentieth century, they were allies.
+Their governments and the structure of their societies have been very different, yet there are similarities in the character of the two countries.
 The relationships of the two states and of their peoples have often been interesting, rather than dramatic—the reason for this being the great geographic distance separating them (except in the Arctic), a dominant fact even now.

-For more than a century Russia’s main rival was often Great Britain.
+For more than a century, Russia’s main rival was often Great Britain.
 The clever Czarina Catherine the Great favored the cause of American independence against Britain (she also made John Paul Jones a rear admiral in the Russian navy, where he served against the Turks—the kind of oddity that has so often punctuated American-Russian relations).
 The counterpart of John Paul Jones, who was a native Scotsman choosing to fight on the American side against his own countrymen, was the Connecticut-born John Ledyard, who spent the years of the American War of Independence in the service of Great Britain, indeed aboard the ships of the famous explorer James Cook.
 Ledyard was the first American attracted by the prospect of crossing the icy Bering Sea narrows from Siberia to Alaska.
 He did not quite make it, but he came close enough to evoke the interest of Thomas Jefferson.

 In any event, at that time the few settlements in Alaska and on the northwestern rim of the great Pacific Ocean, reaching down to San Francisco, were Russian, not American.
 The United States (and Great Britain) were fortunate in that the rulers of Russia, in faraway St. Petersburg, seldom had a strong interest in sea power, including the making of a seaborne Russian empire in the Pacific (whose eastern rim the Russians had reached more than a century before the first Americans debouched in the West).
 In that great global region of the Pacific the relations between Americans and Russians have almost always been friendly—even during the worst years of the so-called Cold War.

 Against George Washington’s wishes, and against his exhortation to the American people in his Farewell Address, the new American ship of state was badly buffeted by the waves of the last great Atlantic world war between Britain and France, of which the “Second War of American Independence” was but a part.
-In 1812 John Quincy Adams was the American minister to Russia.
+In 1812, John Quincy Adams was the American minister to Russia.
 His friend Benjamin Rush wrote to him from Philadelphia: “The year 1812 will, I hope, be immortal in the history of the world for having given the first check to the overgrown power and tyranny of Britain and France.
-Russia and the United
+Russia and the United States may